 Many different sides would be great with these creamy Amish chicken breasts.

-But it would also go well with mashed potatoes, Amish buttered noodles, or scalloped potatoes.
+But it would also go well with mashed potatoes, Amish buttered noodles, scalloped potatoes, or crispy Parmesan potatoes.

-Or simply serve it with a side lettuce salad.
+Or simply serve it with a side lettuce salad or homemade waffles.

-If you enjoy this recipe for Amish chicken breasts, I would love it if you would leave me a comment and star rating below.
+If you enjoy this recipe for oven-baked Amish chicken breasts, I would love it if you left a comment and star rating below.
 Thank you!

 Amish Oven-Baked Creamy Chicken Breast Recipe